LINDA MAGISTRIS - CEO/FOUNDER

 The 3 years since his death have been enlightening and a real journey of discovery, waking up to the reality of life and death, and realising the urgent need to join the dots across the country, to bring us altogether to share our stories and to try to make things a little better for all of us who lose someone we love.
 I am passionate about trying to ensure no-one falls through the net, and have dedicated the past year, to setting up this charity and I am very proud of everything we have achieved in such a short space of time.

-RUPERT MARKS - TRUSTEE
+HELEN CHURCHILL - TRUSTEE

 JAN SOULSBY SECRETARY - TRUSTEE